 Agreement with the City: Pursuant to an agreement between the City and the Authority, the Authority agreed to transfer to the City, annually for a period of five years, commencing with fiscal year ended on September 30, 1999, an amount equal to the Authority's excess revenue after paying operating expenses, debt service payments, meeting all renewal and replacement capital requirements and setting aside reserves for the working capital needs of the Authority as determined by the Board.
 The agreement with the City expired on September 30, 2003.
 However, Bond Ordinance 11693 (the Ordinance) authorized the issuance of the Series 1998 bonds and allows the Authority, at its option, to transfer excess revenue as noted above, except that no minimum transfer requirements are stipulated.
-The excess revenue paid to the City for the year ended September 30, 2022 was \$12.0 million.
+The excess revenue paid to the City for the years ended September 30, 2023 and 2022 was \$15.0 million and \$12 million, respectively.